cubenicke/Fury/README.md

 # Fury
-Fury Addon originally by Bhaerau, modifications for end game raiding in vanilla by cubenicke.
-Purpose for the addon is to make a Fury warriors life easier while raiding in vanilla wow.
+Fury Addon originally by Bhaerau, modifications/expanded by cubenicke.
+Purpose for the addon is to make a Warriors life easier while raiding/Farming in vanilla wow.
-Fury makes one button for the warrior rotation, but still makes it possible to adapt the rotation with manual settings to make it adapt for each fight.
-Also gives some aid with mid-fight buffs like Jujus.
+Fury makes one button for the Warrior rotation, but still makes it possible to adapt the rotation with manual settings to make it adapt for each fight.
+Also gives some aid with mid-fight buffs like Jujus and poison cleaning.

 ## Usage
 In key bindings, bind these actions to some keys available to you mid fight (Same commands can also be created as macros - to create a button on action bar).
 Easiest way to get going